daixtrose/cplusplus-primer/example_4/README.md

 build_example_4/example_4: RUNPATH=$ORIGIN/_deps/library_1-build:
 ```

-You can change this behavior by adding explicit settings for `BUILD_RPATH` in the CMake configuration.
+You can change the settings for the uninstalled executable by adding explicit settings for `BUILD_RPATH` in the CMake configuration.

-## RPATH, LD_LIBRARY_PATH, and RUNPATH

-`RPATH` and `RUNPATH` are properties of an executable or a library. `LD_LIBRARY_PATH` is an environment variable which is also considered

-All three variables point to search paths for dependencies.
-A couple of years ago, all these ariables were relevant for ELF binaries.
-You can read about the situation in 2016 in [this article](https://amir.rachum.com/shared-libraries/#rpath-and-runpath).

-In short: When it was still available, `RPATH` was searched in before `LD_LIBRARY_PATH` while `RUNPATH` was searched in after `LD_LIBRARY_PATH`.
-This yielded quite some [security issues](https://en.wikipedia.org/wiki/Rpath#Security_considerations), and therefore `RPATH` was abandoned.

-## RUNPATH for dependencies
+## RUNPATH for Dependencies

 Also, for a given shared lib/executable its dependencies are searched according to the RPATH/RUNPATH specified by that dependency.
 So even if a path is in your executable RUNPATH, a library inside that runpath can still be missing, because its an indirect dependency of another library, which does not have RUNPATH (i.e it assumes that libs are put inside a globally accessible /etc/ld.so.conf location).